XpressAI/xircuits.io/docs/technical-concepts/xircuits-components/getting-started-with-xircuits-components.md

 ### Xircuits Library Components

-These components rendered from python components located at the `xai_component` directory.
+These components rendered from Python components located at the `xai_component` directory.
 These components such as Keras and Spark have specific usages which users can pip install their packages separately through `requirements.txt`.